 Recommended Restaurants + Things To Eat

-Because we think you’ll want to explore all the best parts of Zanzibar, we’ve pulled our favorite restaurants and put them all in one place (along where they can be found in Zanzibar).
+Because we think you’ll want to explore all the best parts of Zanzibar, we’ve pulled out our favorite restaurants and put them all in one place (along with where they can be found in Zanzibar).

 Eat Zanzibar Pizza (In Stone Town)

 You knew some research would include food, right?
-This local dish is a thin pancake like dough, filled with pretty much anything you could imagine (go sweet with chocolate and bananas, or go savory with fillings like onions + tomatoes + eggs).
-You can find this local classic a few places, just look for little pop-up stands in the Forodhani Market.
+This local dish is a thin pancake like dough, filled with pretty much anything you could imagine (go sweet with chocolate and bananas or go savory with fillings like onions + tomatoes + eggs).
+You can find this local classic in a few places, just look for little pop-up stands in the Forodhani Market.
 Pro tip — this meal goes great with a glass of fresh pressed sugar cane juice.

 Ma Shaa Allah (In Stone Town)